Safeguarding and Anti-Bullying – The Theale Green Way

 Key Contact Details:

-If you have any concerns, please email speakup@thealegreen.w-berks.sch.uk
+If you have any concerns at any time including holidays, please email: speakup@thealegreen.w-berks.sch.uk

 Safeguarding our Students